18vikastg/animation-site/README.md

 This project is a visually captivating website inspired by [Zentry](https://zentry.com/), featuring scroll-triggered animations, geometric transitions, and engaging video storytelling.
 The goal is to deliver a luxurious, modern feel with engaging UI/UX and smooth responsiveness, capturing the essence of an award-winning design.

-> **Note:** This project is created purely for educational purposes and is not intended for commercial use or public deployment.

 ---